5 Best Apps for Kids

 Yes, there are way too many fishing games on the market.
 But we remember spending hours playing Shark!
 Shark! on Intellivision as a kid, so underwater adventures have a special place on our smartphones.

-This is by far the most basic of our apps for kids, and it requires the most patience, but it’s great for a wide range of age groups (and highly addictive for Mom and Dad, who feel they are always one move away from winning).
+Unblock Me is by far the most basic of our apps for kids, and it requires the most patience, but it’s great for a wide range of age groups (and highly addictive for Mom and Dad, who feel they are always one move away from winning).

 The goal of this game is to free one red block from a maze of other blocks by moving them all horizontally and vertically.
 There are thousands of puzzles to pick from on several skill levels.
-You can play in a mode that rewards your for completing the puzzles in as few moves as possible, or in relax mode where you can take your time.
+You can play Unblock Me in a mode that rewards you for completing the puzzles in as few moves as possible, or in relax mode where you can take your time.
 When you get stuck, there are a limited number of hints available.

 If this were a real alligator, you’d probably want him to stay underground…without any water.
 But Swampy isn’t your average sewer monster—his sole goal is to take a shower (if only your kids were this eager for one).

 In the app, you launch a rocket.
 Get it high enough and you are challenged with a variety of problems, including numbers (such as tapping the odd ones), time (reading clocks), money (counting change), shapes/patterns (tapping 3D objects), and multiplication/division.
-The more questions you answer correctly, the more coins you get to purchase new things for your rocket, such as engines, boosters, fins and other decorations.

 There are several difficulty levels to pick from, and you can earn medals along the way.
 Best of all: The app allows for several different user profiles, so brothers and sisters won’t accidentally alter each other’s rockets.